yigitaktan/XeQueryReplayer/ab-test/regression-comparator.md

   - If `NULL`, the script does not enforce a minimum ratio and will output everything that worsened (useful for broad discovery).
   - If set (e.g., `1.25`), only groups that are at least **25% worse** in HigherCL will be included in the primary regression result set.

-  **Practical guidance**:
+> [!TIP]
-  - Start with something like `1.25` for initial triage.
+> - Start with something like `1.25` for initial triage.
-  - Move to `1.10` if you need to catch smaller regressions with high impact.
+> - Move to `1.10` if you need to catch smaller regressions with high impact.
-  - Move to `1.50+` when you only care about “obviously bad” regressions.
+> - Move to `1.50+` when you only care about “obviously bad” regressions.

 - `@TopN`
   Limits the output to the top N rows after sorting by impact or ranking logic.